 Yes, you must apply for protection (asylum) for UDI to assess your application for collective protection.

-Read about rights and obligations and how you can apply for protection (asylum) here.
+Read about how you can apply for protection (asylum) here.

-Here you can read what a card for asylum seekers is.
+What a card for asylum seekers is (description).

 Collective protection means that UDI does not assess the need for protection individually but gives Ukrainians fleeing the war in Ukraine and their family members collective protection.
 This ensures that Ukrainians fleeing the war will get the help they need faster.